-Proposer: Movimiento Ecológico de Venezuela (partido Verde)

-Resolution text

-- 1) The Greens, in their respective jurisdictions, will work for the construction - of the legal framework so that Ecocide is considered an international crime and - marked in international treaties. - 4 2) The Global Greens support the countries of America in their fight against - 5 extractivist projects, especially the Ecological Movement of Venezuela (Green - Party) with the case called "Arco Minero", which constitutes one of the largest - ecocides and ethnocides in the world and it generates a non-renewable impact in - 8 the countries that share the Amazon. - 3) The Americas remains committed to the environmental fight and social justice, - therefore, calls to retake and renew what was established in the latest - resolution of ECOCIDE, Ethnocide and extractivism of the 4th Congress of the - 12 Global Greens. - 4) The Global Greens support the creation of an international Coalition led by - MEPs together with supranational parliamentarians and parliamentarians from - other countries to generate impact from parliaments to multilateral - 16 organizations.
+R31 Ecocide: Extractivist Projects in the Americas Proposer: Movimiento Ecológico de Venezuela (partido Verde) Resolution text 1) The Greens, in their respective jurisdictions, will work for the construction of the legal framework so that Ecocide is considered an international crime and marked in international treaties.

+4 2) The Global Greens support the countries of America in their fight against extractivist projects, especially the Ecological Movement of Venezuela (Green Party) with the case called "Arco Minero", which constitutes one of the largest ecocides and ethnocides in the world and it generates a non-renewable impact in 8 the countries that share the Amazon.

+9 3) The Greens of the Americas remain committed to the environmental fight and social justice, therefore, calls to retake and renew what was established in the latest resolution of ECOCIDE, Ethnocide and extractivism of the 4th Congress of the Global Greens.

+4) The Global Greens support the creation of an international Coalition led by MEPs together with supranational parliamentarians and parliamentarians from other countries to generate impact from parliaments to multilateral 16 organizations.